|Follow PSU Women's Basketball:||Follow @PennStateWBB|

 Moving to Houston in 2000, Washington played an instrumental role in leading the Comets to the WNBA title.
-She had a solid season in 2001 with the Comets and Hall of Fame coach Van Chancellor, finishing ninth in the WNBA in assists and fourth in steals as Houston earned its fifth consecutive playoff berth.
-Washington started the 2002 campaign with Houston before being traded to the Indiana Fever at the midway point of the season.
-Washington guided the Fever to their first-ever playoff berth and became the first player in WNBA history to lead three different teams to the postseason.
-She finished her professional career in 2003 as a member of the Fever.
+Her solid season in 2001 with the Comets for Hall of Fame coach Van Chancellor, saw her finish ninth in the WNBA in assists and fourth in steals as Houston earned its fifth consecutive playoff berth.
+Washington’s started the 2002 campaign in Houston before being traded to the Indiana Fever at the midway point of the season.
+Washington guided the Fever to their first-ever playoff berth, helping her become the first player in WNBA history to lead three different teams to the postseason.
+She retired from the WNBA in 2003 as a member of the Fever.

 Utilizing her law degree, Washington was a central figure in helping create the WNBA Players Association (WNBPA), serving as the founding president of the WNBPA from 1999 until 2001.
 She also served as the Executive Vice President of the WNBPA from 2001 until her retirement in 2003.
 Washington led negotiations for the association’s first collective bargaining agreement as the association’s president, and as the executive vice president was a mainstay in the negotiations for the league’s second collective bargaining agreement, which brought about the first free agency system in women’s professional sports.

 A native of Flint, Mich., Washington was inducted into the Greater Flint Area Sports Hall of Fame in December 2009.